Kupe: Voyage to New Zealand

 Roughly thirty years later, Matawhaorua was thoroughly renovated and refitted under the leadership of Nukutawhiti, Kupe's grandson.
 The canoe was renamed Ngātokimatawhaorua, which translates literally to "the re-adzed Matawhaorua".
-Nukutawhiti had memorised his grandfather's navigational instructions for reaching Aotearoa, knowing off by heart the star path to follow to get there.
+Nukutawhiti had memorised his grandfather's navigational instructions for reaching Aotearoa, knowing by heart the star path to follow to get there.
 Under his stewardship, the journey was no longer burdened with undue risk and ignorance of the geography of lands further south.
 This time Nukutawhiti travelled for the express purpose of settling Aotearoa, so he thoroughly extended Ngātokimatawhaorua to take more passengers.

 Kupe also gave the names to Arapāoa, Mana, Kohukohu, Pouahi, Maungataniwha.
 These names have been preserved by generations of Māori people settling the regions.
 While some of the names from other ancestors have fallen out of use, those associated with Kupe seem to have endured.

 Time of arrival

 Estimates of when Kupe discovered New Zealand vary.